top of page

 I really like the flavor of this Hingvashtak Powder from Athreya herbs.
 I bought some while in India and it wasn't quite as clean and fresh tastin as this one from Athreya.

-3. Sharp digestion (hypermetabolism)
+3. Sharp Digestion (Hypermetabolism)

 Tikshnagni, or sharp digestion with hyper metabolism, is common in people with pitta dosha predominant in their constitution or a pitta dosha imbalance (Pole, 100).
-It creates an intense hunger with poor digestion.

 Pitta dosha has the following qualities: